- Chart

 Investment Approach and Strategy

-Composition The ETF primarily holds U.S. large-capitalization stocks.
-The selection process focuses on companies exhibiting value characteristics such as low price-to-earnings ratios, low price-to-book ratios, and high dividend yields.
+Composition The ETF's holdings primarily consist of U.S. large-cap stocks, with an emphasis on those exhibiting value characteristics such as low price-to-earnings ratios, low price-to-book ratios, and high dividend yields.
+The portfolio is diversified across various sectors.

 Market Position